General de Finetti type theorems in noncommutative probability: Preliminaries and examples

 \subsection{Noncommutative probability}

-This part is for noncommutative probability theory and universal independence relations. \begin{definition} \normalfont A noncommutative probability space is a pair $(\A,\phi)$, where $\A$ is a unital algebra, and $\phi:\A\rightarrow \mathbb{C}$ is a linear functional such that $\phi1(_{\A})=1$.
-Elements in $\A$ are called noncommutative random variables. $(\A,\phi)$ is a $C^*$-probability space if $\A$ is a $C^*$-algebra and $\phi$ is a state, i.e. norm one positive linear functional. $(\A,\phi)$ is a $W^*$-probability space if $\A$ is a $W^*$-algebra and $\phi$ is a normal state, i.e. $W^*$-operator continuous state.
-The elements of $\A$ are called random variables.
-Let $x\in\A$ be a random variable, the distribution of $x$ is a linear functional $\mu_x$ on $\C[X]$ such that for all $P\in\C[X]$, where $\C[X]$ is the set of complex polynomials in one variable. \end{definition}
+This part is for noncommutative probability theory and universal independence relations. \begin{definition} \normalfont A noncommutative probability space is a pair $(\A,\phi)$, where $\A$ is a unital algebra and $\phi:\A\rightarrow \mathbb{C}$ is a linear functional such that $\phi(1_{\A})=1$. $(\A,\phi)$ is a commutative probability space if $\A$ is commutative. $(\A,\phi)$ is a $C^*$-probability space if $\A$ is a $C^*$-algebra and $\phi$ is a state, i.e. norm one positive linear functional. $(\A,\phi)$ is a $W^*$-probability space if $\A$ is a $W^*$-algebra and $\phi$ is a normal state. $\phi$ is tracial if $\phi(xy)=\phi(yx)$ for all $x,y\in \A$.
+Assume that $\A$ is a $W^*$-probability space, $\phi$ is faithful if $\phi(xx^*)=0$ if and only if $x=0$, $\phi$ is non-degenerated if the GNS representation associated with $\phi$ is faithful.
+The elements in $\A$ are called noncommutative random variables.
+Let $x\in\A$ be a random variable, the distribution of $x$ is a linear functional $\mu_x$ on $\C[X]$ such that for all $P\in\C[X]$, where $\C[X]$ is the set of complex-coefficient polynomials in one variable. \end{definition}

-In this paper, we will be working on $W^*$-probability spaces $(\A,\phi)$.
-We require $\A$ to be commutative when we work on classical independence.
-We require $\phi$ to be faithful when we work on free independence. l When we work on boolean independence, we require $\phi$ to be non-degenerated, i.e. the GNS representation associated with $\phi$ is faithful.
+\begin{remark}\normalfont In this paper, the commutative probability space $\A$ is assumed to be set of all complex-valued random variables from $(\Omega,\mu)$, where $\Omega$ is a classical probability space.
+It is well know that $\A$ is an algebra and $\phi(\cdot)=\int\cdot d\mu$ defines a linear functional on $\bigcap\limits_{1\leq p<\infty} L^{p}(\Omega)$.
+In this case, the supports of random variables are not necessarily compact.
+When $(\A,\phi)$ is a $W^*$-probability space where $\phi$ is faithful and tracial, we can also consider non-compact supported noncommutative random variables. \end{remark}